grunzer/Devices-docs/surface/service-guides/surface-repair-safety-guidelines.md

 - Before beginning device repair, ensure your workspace is free of flammable debris or materials, has adequate ventilation, and that you have a fire suppressant device (example: fire blanket, container of sand, Class B fire extinguisher) within easy reach or you are within 20 feet of a fireproof enclosure.
 Fireproof enclosures should be kept free of combustible or flammable materials

 > [!WARNING]
-> It is recommended that an ESD-safe battery cover be placed across the device to protect the battery from any physical contact or accidental damage whenever the display is removed for internal repairs.
+> It is recommended that you place an ESD-safe battery cover across the device to protect the battery from any physical contact or accidental damage whenever the display is removed for internal repairs.
 Ensure corners of cover are always aligned with the corners of the device while battery is exposed.
 If the battery cover is misaligned during activities in any way, re-align before continuing work.

 - Use personal protective equipment (PPE) when handling damaged, venting, or hot battery packs.
 - Use the following best practices when handling batteries: